snd/silhouette/README.md

 <form method="post" action="/submit"></form>
 ```

-the `class` and `id` attributes overwrite classes and ids parsed from the tag string.
+the `class` and `id` attributes overwrite classes and id parsed from the tag string.

 ##### tag with text content